SlippyKorny/number_recognition/README.md

 This section assumes you:
 * have a Python 3.8.5 interpreter installed on your operating system
-* the alias of that interpreter is "python3"
+* have the alias of that interpreter set as "python3" *(default on most systems)*
-* the alias of pip for that interpreter is "pip3"
+* have the alias of pip for that interpreter set as "pip3" *(default on most systems)*

 If you are using an ubuntu based distribution you should be ready to begin the installation without any tweaking.